pierlabs/pier-sdk-csharp/README.md

 ## On Visual Studio

-Open your VS, within the project where you will use the sdk methods, click with right button on references and select add reference.
+Open your VS, within the project where you will use the SDK methods, click with right button on references and select add reference.

 ![Step 1](https://lh4.googleusercontent.com/qW0HC9JRhWDjfhTt9_r3TR4K0U3ysJxejK8zIHrY8ihFwccBjwQZx03pOrw_QMTSTtWSam-lckLz0kQ=w1920-h948)